a

 Book A Tour

-• Victorian Government primary schools will share an information pack and application form with students in early Term 2.
-This form must be completed and returned to your current primary school by Friday 9 May, 2025.
+• Victorian Government primary schools will share an information pack including application form with students in early Term 2.
+This form must be completed and returned to your current primary school by Friday 8 May, 2026.

-• Non Victorian Government primary school students/families are asked to please download their information pack and application form for Year 7 from the button below and submit directly to Ballarat High School by [date TBC].
+• Non-Victorian Government primary school students/families please download the Information Pack including Application Form from the link below and submit directly to Ballarat High School by Friday 8 May, 2026.

 Transition Leader